priyak1203/Real-Time-Sensor-Data-Iot-Use-Case/Readme.md

 #### Overview

-Application for displaying the data from sensors for IoT devices.
-The data is fetched every 2mins and displayed in both table and chart formats.
+Application for displaying data from sensors for IoT devices.
+Data is fetched every 2mins and displayed in both table and chart formats.
 The app uses web sockets to display data in real time.
+It is hosted on Render.

 #### Links